Greyhound Capital

 Series C in 2025

-Metronome is a billing infrastructure company that specializes in supporting software companies with usage-based business models.
-The company's platform provides metering and data mediation software, ensuring a robust data infrastructure and real-time architecture for effective billing.
-Metronome emphasizes rapid deployment and user-friendliness, allowing business and product teams to manage revenue and pricing with minimal engineering effort.
-After integrating the platform, teams can swiftly introduce new products and pricing structures, streamline revenue workflows, and offer customers immediate visibility into their spending.
-This flexibility enables companies to efficiently launch, iterate, and scale their operations.
+Metronome is a billing infrastructure company focused on supporting software companies in launching, iterating, and scaling their usage-based business models.
+The company offers metering and data mediation software that enhances billing capabilities, ensuring a robust data infrastructure and real-time architecture tailored for usage-based billing.
+Metronome emphasizes rapid deployment, flexibility, and user-friendliness, reducing the engineering demands typically associated with billing systems.
+This enables business and product teams to manage revenue and pricing effectively.
+Following initial platform integration, teams can quickly introduce new products and pricing options, streamline revenue workflows, and grant customers immediate access to their spending insights.

 Satispay